The Ocean Cleanup: Efficacy issues and possible negative impacts

 Criticisms and doubts about method, feasibility, efficiency and return on investment have been raised in the scientific community.
 Miriam Goldstein, director of ocean policy at the Center for American Progress, stated in 2019 that compared to the ocean system, devices closer to shore are easier to maintain, and would likely recover more plastic per dollar spent overall.

 The team has expressed their own concerns that the devices could imperil sea life, including neustons, communities of pleustons, Portuguese man-of-war, sea snails, and sail jellyfish that live near the ocean surface, and have monitored for such impacts.
 A modelling study concluded that it is currently impossible to determine how damaging at-sea plastic removal strategies (such as those of The Ocean Cleanup) would be for marine life, with impacts potentially ranging from mild to severe.

 It is understood that this approach alone cannot solve the whole problem.
 Plastic in the oceans is spread far beyond the gyres; experts estimate that less than 5% of all the plastic pollution which enters the oceans makes its way into any of the garbage patches, with the majority of plastic waste ending up on coastlines and beaches.

-In 2022, the organization collected 923,000 kg of ocean and river plastic with the expenses of €45.603 million; a cost of €49.4/kg.

-In 2023 the efficacy has significantly improved due to the upscaling of the river systems.
-A total of 8531 metric tons of ocean and river plastic was collected with the expense of €44.507 million; a cost of €5.22/kg.